hrithikkakati/house-prices-regression/README.md

 ## 📚 What I Learned
 - Practical application of regression models in real-world data.
 - Importance of data preprocessing and domain knowledge in feature engineering.

+## Note
+- Skewness of SalePrice: 1.88 but sometimes I get '- 0.18', that is why I did not modify the target variable while training as well as testing the model.